Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-7/Web-Solution-With-Wordpress.md

-#  WEB SOLUTION WORDPRESS WITH LVM (Logical Volume Mangement) STORAGE MANAGEMENT
+#  WEB SOLUTION WORDPRESS WITH LVM STORAGE MANAGEMENT AND CONFIGURING TO USE MYSQL DATABASE.
-## Understanding Three Tier Architecture
+## (Understanding Three Tier Architecture)
 ## Prerequisite: Provisioning Of Two AWS Ec2 Instances, Redhat Distribution For Web and Database Servers.